BrouwersRuben/Programming-Y2/README.md

 **E-mail**: user@kdg.be <br>
 **Password**: user <br>
 >
-Can view entities and filter on them
+The "user" can view entities and filter on them

 * They **cannot** see any off the pages to add entities, including the navbar links to those pages.
   * Any page, because all pages have the navbar.